Starting your first investment is a lot like climbing a mountain.

-My personal opinion: At my earlier days, I started reading highly suggested books but didn’t benefited more than this book.
-In my opinion, this book is a key to understand other books.
+My personal opinion: At my earlier days, I started reading highly suggested books but didn’t benefit more than this book.
+In my opinion, this book is a key to understanding other books.
 Just an extremely insightful book of great practical value that every investor, both beginners and the experienced, should read.
 No more words.

 - Rich Dad Poor Dad (by Robert T. Kiyosaki)

 My personal opinion: This is my all time favorite.
 This book has also qualified for the Amazon Best Reads List – June’16.
 This book what made me understand the crux of value investing and spread a great message of how money makes money.

 - The Little Book That Still Beats the Market (by Joel Greenblatt)

 My personal opinion: Still I’m finding this book to read.
 Also tried to buy this book on Amazon but not in stock.
 Contact me personally if you can endorse this book to me.
 I read summary and reviews of others on this book and find it interesting.
 He made the value investing simple by just following ROCE and ROE matrix.